Creating Fear

 Not only do we identify with the group, but the group actually becomes our identity as we continually strive to reshape ourselves to be more like the people in our group – no matter how radical the group becomes.
 Being part of an ever-expanding group does wonders for our ego and self-esteem and the lure is often strong enough to pull us away from our core social anchors (tradition, religion, and even family).
 It is not uncommon to hear stories about families being ripped apart because of the divisive and highly manipulative noise coming out of Fox News and other conservative media outlets.

-The corona virus didn’t come with instructions and while the world was trying to understand it while simultaneously trying to save as many lives as possible, several hundred protesters thought it was important that they descend on the steps of the Michigan State House in April 2020.
-They were convinced that the governor’s actions to slow the spread of the pandemic were taking away their personal liberty.
-They were convinced that temporary regulations were just the beginning of some sort permanent authoritarian state.
-The protests may have looked like some sort of grass roots demonstration but the protesters were herded there by conservatives including the Michigan Conservative Coalition and the Michigan Freedom Fund groups, conservative news personalities including Fox News hosts Sean Hannity, Jeannine Pirro, and Laura Ingraham, all supported by tweets from President Trump.
-So it wasn’t really grass roots but it certainly made it more difficult for Michigan to deal with the virus.
+The coronavirus didn’t come with instructions.
+While the world was simultaneously trying to understand it and save as many lives as possible, several hundred protesters thought it was important that they descend on the steps of the Michigan State House in April 2020 in protest.
+They were persuaded to believe that the Governor’s actions to slow the spread of the pandemic were taking away their personal liberty.
+They were convinced that temporary regulations were just the beginning of some sort of permanent authoritarian state.
+The protests may have looked like grassroots demonstrations but the protesters were herded there by conservatives including the Michigan Conservative Coalition and the Michigan Freedom Fund groups, conservative news personalities including Fox News hosts Sean Hannity, Jeannine Pirro, and Laura Ingraham, all supported by tweets from President Trump.
+So it wasn’t really grassroots but it certainly made it more difficult for Michigan to deal with the virus.
 Similar protests popped up in other cities with support from additional conservatives – further interrupting life-saving efforts.

-The Trump rallies are another example that show how rhetoric divides and how people will sacrifice themselves for their group – in this case MAGA.
-He used his rallies to ramp up divisiveness about mask wearing as the pandemic needlessly spun out of control under his watch, making stunningly false statements such as doctors inflating Covid-19 numbers in order to get paid more.
+The Trump rallies are another example that shows how rhetoric divides and how people will sacrifice themselves for their group – in this case MAGA.
+He used his rallies to ramp up divisiveness about mask-wearing as the pandemic needlessly spun out of control under his watch, making stunningly false statements such as doctors inflating COVID-19 numbers to get paid more.
 Instead of trying to unify the country during the racial equality protests, he instead fanned the flames and pushed the culture war onto his waiver-signing followers that he had herded to places like his rally in Tulsa, and to a tightly packed crowd in a Phoenix Megachurch (that claimed to have an air filtration system that will supply 99% Covid-free air), and finally in front of Mt.
 Rushmore, of all places.
 Trump continued to pack his rallies during the final months of his campaign, never urging his followers to wear masks even though he knew full well just how bad the virus really was.
-By the end of October 2020 his super-spreader rallies caused the infection of an estimated 30,000 Americans.
+By the end of October 2020, his super-spreader rallies caused the infection of an estimated 30,000 Americans.

-The beast is now feeding the beast and predator elite along with the Republican and Libertarian parties have lost control of the monster that they and Fox News have been creating over the past 20 years.
+The beast is now feeding the beast and parasite class along with the Republican and Libertarian parties have lost control of the monster that they and Fox News have been creating over the past 20 years.

 The fear spun-up by President Trump has made things much much worse for our country.
 As the devotion of his followers grew, so did their (and therefore his) control over Republican leaders.
 In 2016, Republicans called Trump every name in the book as they were trying to convince voters just how bad Trump would be for the country.
-By 2020, these same Republicans leaders, and many more, bent over backwards to toss the U. S. Constitution out the window for him.
-To keep peace with President Trump and his base, they repeated his lies about voter fraud, they took action against states and state officials, and they filed frivolous law suit after frivolous law suit.
-Each of the law suits was an obvious farce and even Trump’s own appointed judges tossed them out.
+By 2020, these same Republican leaders, and many more, bent over backward to toss the U. S. Constitution out the window for him.
+To keep peace with President Trump and his base, they repeated his lies about voter fraud, took action against states and state officials, and filed frivolous lawsuit after frivolous lawsuit.
+Each of the lawsuits was an obvious farce and even Trump’s own appointed judges tossed them out.
 But these actions stoked the belief in Trump’s followers that the election was a fraud – this reinforced their fear that the Democrats were destroying Democracy.
-All of this came to a head on January 6th, 2021, as hundreds of people that were driven by fear, emboldened by Republicans, and empowered by group identify, attacked the Capitol building to overthrow the election and harm elected officials.
-Fear and manipulation was used to support a violent and dangerous a power grab.
+All of this came to a head on January 6th, 2021, as hundreds of people who were driven by fear, emboldened by Republicans, and empowered by group identity, attacked the Capitol building to overthrow the election and harm elected officials.
+Fear and manipulation were used to support a violent and dangerous power grab.
 That is the ultimate use of fear in politics.

 There is plenty of established psychology and social psychology understandings behind all of the above…